Waffenamt

 Waffenamt (WaA) was the German Army Weapons Agency.
 It was the centre for research and development of the Weimar Republic and later the Third Reich for weapons, ammunition and equipment to the Army branch of the Reichswehr and then Wehrmacht.
+The office was responsible not only for weapons development and procurement but also for technical specifications, manufacturing documentation, standardization of army equipment, and acceptance of weapons, ammunition and materiel.

 It was founded 8 November 1919 as Reichswaffenamt (RWA), and 5 May 1922 the name was changed to Heereswaffenamt (HWA).

 The task of overseeing Germany's gigantic pre-World War II rearmament program was given to the Heeresabnahmestelle (the Army Acceptance Organization, commonly referred to as the Abnahme), a subsidiary of the Heereswaffenamt.

 By 1940 the Abnahme consisted of 25,000 personnel in five departments in 16 inspection areas, augmented by specially selected plant personnel who were assigned to assist the Waffenamt inspectors in each manufacturing facility.
 Later, in the middle of 1944, approximately 8,000 of these Abnahme inspectors were "freed for service at the front".